AnnalysaTheMinetester/cheese/README.md

 ### Cheese Aging
 Now, did you expect cheese to come out of that cauldron?
 Well, nope.
-Milk boils into two things, *Curd* with is the solid part, and *Whey* which is the liquid part.
+Milk boils into two things, *Curd* which is the solid part, and *Whey* which is the liquid part.
 Cheese is essentially aged curd, but where to start this process?
 In a *Cheese Aging Rack*!
 There are a total of 12 different cheese types that you can acquire, through the use of Racks, placed in a dark spot.
 There are 3 types of Cheese Rack, *Wooden*, *Stone* and *Mossy*, each with